Bergen's pedestrian and bike tunnel is now open to the public.

 It will be kept at a constant temperature of 7 degrees Celsius, making it an attractive training route for runners on colder days.

-The opening ceremony on 15 April will be marked with a tunnel race on Saturday followed by a bicycle parade on Sunday.
+The opening ceremony was marked with a tunnel race on Saturday followed by a bicycle parade on Sunday.

 Watch the video above to see inside Bergen's new tunnel.